essinghigh/opencode-dynamic-context-pruning/README.md

     // (Legacy) Run an LLM to analyze what tool calls are no longer relevant on idle "onIdle": {
       "enabled": false,
+      // Additional tools to protect from pruning "protectedTools": [],
       // Override model for analysis (format: "provider/model")
       // "model": "anthropic/claude-haiku-4-5",
       // Show toast notifications when model selection fails "showModelErrorToasts": true,
-      // When true, fallback models are not permitted "strictModelSelection": false,
+      // When true, fallback models are not permitted "strictModelSelection": false
-      // Additional tools to protect from pruning "protectedTools": []
     }
   }
 }